 If you’re not breathing well, you won’t be able to release energy and calm your mind.

 Deep breathing allows you to relax the mind and improves your ability to learn, focus, concentrate, and memorize.

 The brain requires a great deal of oxygen to function and increase the intake of oxygen helps us to achieve clarity and feel grounded and productive.

-It also relieves stress, anxiety, depression and negative thought patterns.
-Breathing properly can help overcome addictive patterns of behavioral eating disorders as well as igniting creating and passion
+It also relieves stress, anxiety, depression, and negative thought patterns.
+Breathing properly can help overcome addictive patterns of behavioral eating disorders as well as igniting passion